joelgarcia1/joelgarcia1/README.md

 -  I’m majoring in Computer Engineering at California State University of Northridge
 -  My expected Graduating month is December 2022
 -  I’m looking for a position that is based on FPGA related
--  To reach me, my contact is
+-  To reach me, my contact is:

    email: joel.garciavalencia1@gmail.com